 Vietnam: Ho Chi Minh City, Hue, Hoi An, Hanoi

 You will then travel to Vietnam, a country highly vulnerable to climate change.
-You will spend your first week here in Hanoi, the capital city of this one-party, nominally socialist country.
+You will spend your first week in Hanoi, the capital city of this single-party, nominally socialist country.
 Here, you will learn about Vietnam’s environmental and climate change policies, including its position on renewable energy.
-You will meet with NGOs, academics, and government officials to get both “official” and alternative perspectives on how Vietnam is planning, or is not planning, to cope with climate change.
+You will meet with NGOs, academics, and government officials to get both “official” and alternative perspectives on how Vietnam is planning to cope with climate change.

 Morocco: Rabat, Casablanca, the Atlas Mountains

 Next, you will travel to Morocco, which, like Vietnam, is on the front lines of climate change.
-You will be based in the port city of Rabat, Morocco’s capital and political and diplomatic center, where you will examine the complex social and political issues in natural resource management policies Morocco faces as it deals with climate change.
-You will visit Casablanca, Morocco’s largest city and economic center, where you will learn about the country’s energy policies.
+You will begin in the port city of Rabat, Morocco’s capital and political and diplomatic center, where you will examine the complex social and political issues in natural resource management that Morocco faces as it deals with development and climate change.
 Morocco has very little oil or gas and has been making massive investments in renewable energy, in particular, wind and solar power.
-You will travel to the Atlas Mountains, where you will visit a community struggling to defend its local water source and meet with farmers striving to modernize their small-scale agricultural practices.
-In Agadir, on the southern coast, you’ll see an agriculturally intensive region beginning to feel the effects of climate change on temperature, rainfall, sea level, and biome boundaries (i.e., desertification as the Sahara desert creeps towards the coast from the south).
+In Ouarzazate, you’ll visit one of the largest solar power plants in the world.
+You will also travel to the Atlas Mountains, where you will visit a community working to preserve its local water source, and meet with farmers striving to modernize their small-scale agricultural practices.
+Other lectures and site visits take place in Marrakech, with final departure from Casablanca.

 Bolivia: Cochabamba, La Paz, Lake Titicaca